-Andrew Rice has a misleading article in the June 2016 of Investment Advisor magazine titled, “Best Age to Start Claiming Social Security?
-It’s Really a Gamble.”
+Andrew Rice has a misleading article in the June 2016 of Investment Advisor magazine entitled, “Best Age to Start Claiming Social Security?
+It’s Really a Gamble .”
 He concludes:

 This decision is complex and there’s no standard answer that easily applies to everyone looking to elect Social Security or retire.
 At the end of the day, it’s a “gamble of a lifetime” for everyone choosing, as no one knows if they’ll live longer or fall short of the above noted breakeven point in total dollars received.
 Here’s hoping we all make the right decision.